vikramlearning/blazorbootstrap/docs/docs/components/grid.md

 # Grid

-Use BlazorBootstrap's Grid component to display tabular data from the data source.
+Use BlazorBootstrap's grid component to display tabular data from the data source.
 And it supports client-side and server-side paging & sorting.

 ## Grid Parameters